Kazimierz Olesiak: Biography

 He was one of the leading figures of the people's movement in the period of political transformation.
 From November 1989 to May 1990 he headed the Supreme Executive Committee of the Polish People's Party (he was also a member of the Supreme Council), and from May 1990 he was a member of the Supreme Council of the new PSL.
-In the years 1994–1998 he was the president of Bank BGŻ BNP Paribas.
+In the years 1994–1998 he was the president of BGZ Bank.
 In 2011 he became a member of the honorary committee for celebrating the 80th anniversary of the "Zielony Sztandar".

 He was awarded the Golden Cross of Merit, Knight's and Officer's Cross of the Order of Polonia Restituta and badges.